Clastify logo

 For a straight conductor moving at right angles to a uniform magnetic field,

-This is one of the main quantitative results in the topic.
+This equation is one of the main quantitative results in the topic.
 It works neatly for a straight rod cutting a uniform field at 90°.
-If the conductor does not move at right angles to the field, only the perpendicular component of the motion contributes.
-In syllabus calculations, though, you are limited to the right-angle case.
+If the conductor does not move at right angles to the field, only the perpendicular component of its motion contributes, but syllabus calculations stay with the right-angle case.

 Rectangular coils moving into and out of fields

 As a rectangular coil enters a uniform magnetic-field region, its flux linkage increases, so an emf is induced.
-Once the whole coil is fully inside the uniform field and keeps moving without changing its orientation, the flux linkage stays constant and the net induced emf is zero.
-Students often say “it is cutting field lines, so there must be an emf”.
-For the whole loop, the emfs on opposite sides cancel when the loop is completely within the same uniform field.
+Once the whole coil is fully inside a uniform field and keeps moving without changing orientation, the flux linkage stays constant and the net induced emf is zero.
+Students often say “it is cutting field lines, so there must be an emf”; for the whole loop, the emfs on opposite sides cancel when the loop is entirely within the same uniform field.

-When the coil leaves the field, its flux linkage decreases and the induced emf reverses direction.
-The magnitude depends on the rate of change of flux linkage: faster motion, more turns, a stronger field, or a larger coil side cutting the boundary all increase the emf.
+When the coil leaves the field, the flux linkage decreases, and the induced emf changes direction.
+Its magnitude depends on the rate of change of flux linkage: faster motion, more turns, a stronger field, or a larger coil side cutting the boundary all increase the emf.

-An everyday example is an aircraft flying through Earth’s magnetic field.
-Its wingspan can behave like a moving conductor, so a small emf is induced between the wingtips when the motion cuts the vertical component of the field.
+A familiar example is an aircraft flying through Earth’s magnetic field.
+Its wingspan can act like a moving conductor, so a small emf is induced between the wingtips when the motion cuts the vertical component of the field.

 Lenz’s law: oppose the change, not necessarily the motion

-Lenz’s law is the direction rule saying that an induced emf acts in the direction that opposes the change in magnetic flux linkage that produced it.
+Lenz’s law is a direction rule: an induced emf acts in the direction that opposes the change in magnetic flux linkage that produced it.

-The exact wording matters.
-When a north pole approaches a coil, the near face of the coil becomes a north pole, so it repels the magnet and opposes the increasing flux.
+That wording is worth being careful with.
+When a north pole approaches a coil, the coil’s near face becomes a north pole, so it repels the magnet and opposes the increasing flux.
 When the north pole moves away, the near face becomes a south pole, so it attracts the magnet and opposes the decreasing flux.
 Either way, the induced effect resists the change.

 Image